Table Mountain Hike South Africa: Route Guide

 Using the Cable Car

 The rotating Table Mountain Aerial Cableway compresses a three‑hour descent into a five‑minute panorama.
 One‑way tickets (≈R240 per adult) are sold online; closure triggers include winds >100 kph, lightning, or power outages.
-A siren and loudspeaker give a 30-minute warning—heed it.
+A siren and loudspeaker give a 30-minute warning, heed it.
 If stranded, the quickest foot descent from the top station is Platteklip Gorge.
+For more ideas on how to weave your Table Mountain adventure into a full Cape Town itinerary, from Winelands to ocean walks, explore our curated city guide.

 Navigation: Reading the Map

 Mobile reception fades in the ravines, so download offline layers or carry a paper Slingsby Table Mountain map.
-Yellow footprints mark India Venster; red epoxy dots indicate emergency escape ravines such as Porcupine.
-The summit plateau is deceptively flat: mist can obscure cairns, and multiple paths converge around cairn clusters—follow bearing, not intuition.
+Yellow footprints mark the India Venster hiking trail ; red epoxy dots indicate emergency escape ravines such as Porcupine.
+The summit plateau is deceptively flat: mist can obscure cairns, and multiple paths converge around cairn clusters; follow bearing, not intuition.
 If unsure, backtrack to the last confirmed marker rather than pressing on.

 Flora, Fauna, and Conservation Ethics